Ngā huingaira / Genomics

 Genomics is the study of the structure and function of the entire genome, or genetic instructions, of living organisms.
 All living things, from single-celled bacteria to multi-cellular humans, have a genome, which contains the information needed to build and maintain that organism throughout its life.
 The more we know about genomes, the more we understand our health – and the wellbeing of the world around us – in order to make informed health decisions.

 ESR is a partner in Genomics Aotearoa, a science platform supporting advanced genomics research in New Zealand.
-It is an alliance between New Zealand Universities and Crown Research Institutes which provides a collaborative platform that grows New Zealand’s capability, builds international connections, and develops tools and technologies to support genomics research.
-ESR's involvement in Genomics Aotearoa includes
+It is an alliance between New Zealand Universities and Crown research institutes which provides a collaborative platform to grow New Zealand’s capability, build international connections and develop tools and technologies to support genomics research.

 - Clinical Metagenomics led by Matt Storey.
 Collaboration with Dr Max Blomfield, Wellington SCL based at the Wellington Hospital.

-- Clinical Exomes (SSIF) - project co-lead by Miles Benton and Donia Macartney-Coxson.
-ESRs Human Genomics team is collaborating with clinicians and surgeons at Wellington Hospital (Capital and Coast DHB) with the aim of bringing the benefits of lower cost, quicker turn-around sequencing to aid in clinical decision making.
+- ESRs Human Genomics team is collaborating with clinicians and surgeons at Wellington Hospital with the aim of bringing the benefits of lower cost, quicker turn-around sequencing to aid in clinical decision making.

 - Epigenetics for equitable cardiovascular risk prediction.(external link)

-- The presence of an unwanted microorganism could lead to damaging and expensive recalls, and erosion of trust in your product and brand.
-Our scientists will ensure the best possible results for NZ business by providing information you can use to identify food safety and quality issues that could otherwise prove potentially serious.
+- The presence of an unwanted microorganism could lead to damaging and expensive recalls, and erosion of trust in a product or brand.
+ESR scientists can provide information to identify food safety and quality issues that could otherwise prove potentially serious.